UnionOfRAD/manual/en/models/using-an-entity.md

 This will create an update query against the object with an ID matching `$id`.
 Also note that only the `title` field will be updated.

 ## Basic Entity Retrieval ##
  Reading data from your database (or any data source available) is one of the most basic tasks that you will perform.
-To make common tasks easy, Lithium provides a central method for reading data.
+To make common tasks easy, li3 provides a central method for reading data.
 The main (static) method used to read data is called `find()` and takes at least one parameter.

  The `find` method allows you to retrieve data from the connected data source.
 Within the method there are some built-in options that you can use in the `$type` parameter to specify which records you want.
 Custom values for this parameter can be created by using the $_finder property.